sckieran/ediet_pipeline/README.md

-# Waits Lab Metabarcoding Training Pipeline
+# The eDiet Metabarcoding Pipeline
-Shannon Kieran Blair 2023
+Shannon Kieran Blair 2024

 ## Overview of Pipeline

 A pipeline and tutorial to analyze metabarcoding data using pears and fastx-collapser with a limited local reference database.
 It is intended to be an analysis guide for students working on their own projects.
-It currently only runs on the UI RCDS cluster but is designed to run on any SLURM-based cluster.
-Future branches will generalize the SLURM environmental parameters.
+It should run on any SLURM-based linux cluster that supports conda environments.
+A non-SLURM, bash-only (slower) version is coming.

 This pipeline assumes reasonably good resolution of locus data and is designed as a "first pass" at your metabarcoding data, not a finished product.
 The way this pipeline assesses BLAST hits is both **naive and conservative**.
-If more than one equally-likely BLAST hit is available (judged by bitscore), it will attempt to assign taxonomy to each hit using the output of ncbitax2lin, then walk up the taxonomy tree until it finds a consensus rank.
+If more than one equally-likely BLAST hit is available (judged by bitscore), it will attempt to assign taxonomy to each hit using the NCBI taxonomy tree file, then it will up the taxonomy tree until it finds a consensus rank.
 If no consensus is available at the phylum level, it calls a "no-hit".
 Therefore **this pipeline only works with reference libraries made using this pipeline, or with remote BLAST.** However, you can use your own FASTAs as input to step 2 of this pipeline if you want to skip querying NCBI, as long as each sequence in that FASTA begins with a header line in the format >accession genus species taxid=[Valid NCBI taxid].
 You can input a list of taxa into https://www.ncbi.nlm.nih.gov/Taxonomy/TaxIdentifier/tax_identifier.cgi to get a list of taxids.

 ## Glossary of terms